Bacolod Delicacies: Bacolod Food Trip Guide

-So to make things even easier, we’ve created this Bacolod Food Guide of the city’s top local delicacies that visitors absolutely must try.
+So to make things even easier, we’ve created this Bacolod Food Guide of the city’s top local delicacies that visitors must try.
 We’ve also included recommended local restaurants or food establishments that offer the best of these Bacolod delicacies.

 1. Piaya (Piyaya)